 Using preload=b initiates the background transfer of files to the endpoint.
-Please refer to the New Features 10.0CP4 guide Using Background Preload section starting on page 54.

 These instructions are for example WINDOWS_1903_ESD.
 This will deliver the Windows 10 install media to the end point in the background.
 The Windows 10 ISO was extracted and published using basic component select mode.